JonathanMurray/citation-context-thesis/README.md

 * **explicit citation**: A citation to another paper found in running text, that uses some well-defined format.
 * **implicit citation**: A citation that does not use such a format.

-The text snippet below consists of three sentences, one that is not a citation, one explicit citation, and one implicit.
+As an example, the text snippet below consists of three sentences, of which the first one is not a citation, the second one is an explicit citation, and the last one is an implicit citation.

 *The purpose of this project is to develop efficient sorting algorithms.
 Johnson et. al (1987) proposed the bubble sort algorithm.
 It proved a failure.*

 Two distinct methods are used for solving the classification problem: a Machine Learning classifier (Awais and Athar), and an iterative algorithm based on a graphical model (Qazvinian and Radev).

 ## 2. Code structure
-The code is written in Java.
+The code is written in Java 8.
 The repository consists of the following packages:
 * **main** - contains main classes that correspond to specific tasks of the thesis, such as initializing a dataset, or running a classifier.
 * **dataset** - contains classes that are concerned with the data used as input to the algorithms.
 * **machineLearning** - contains classes used for the machine learning approach (using the weka library).